ppericard/virtual-life-ai/SETUP.md

 Follow the phased approach outlined in the [ROADMAP.md](ROADMAP.md):

-1. Start with the core simulation framework (environment, entities, simulation engine)
+1. Start with the core simulation framework and web interface
-2. Implement Conway's Game of Life as a proof of concept
+2. Implement predator-prey ecosystem as a proof of concept
-3. Add resources and basic entity behaviors
+3. Add resources and enhanced entity behaviors
 4. Implement species concept and simple genetics
 5. Add advanced ecology and analysis tools